Code2Prompt MCP server

 rye build

-This will install all required dependencies specified in the pyproject.toml file into a .venv directory.
+This will install all the required dependencies specified in the pyproject.toml file in the .venv directory.

-To start the MCP server, use the following command:
+To run the MCP server, use the following command:

 rye run python code2prompt_mcp.main